salmancheema14/custom-k8s-operator/README.md

     b.
 Remember to update `$PATH` variable on windows machines
 4. Install a Container or Virtual Machine Manager on your machine, e.g., Docker, HyperV etc.
      a.
 If you have docker already, you're probably good. (in my test setup, I had docker inside a linux VM, and installed hyper-V on my windows machine).
      b.
-To enable Hyper-V, open a Windows Powershell window in Administrator mode, and run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`.
+To enable Hyper-V, open a Windows Powershell window in Administrator mode, and run
+     ```
+     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
+     ```
 6. Install Minikube on your machine ([instructions](https://minikube.sigs.k8s.io/docs/start/)).
 7. Open a command prompt in Administrator mode, and start a local minikube cluster, using `minikube start`.
 8. Starting your local cluster for the first time does two things: